What Is the Medicare Supplement Insurance Plan Free Look Period?

 Will my application for a second plan be accepted?

-Keep in mind that if you apply for a Medicare Supplement plan outside your Open Enrollment Period, your application may undergo medical underwriting and it could be rejected.
+Keep in mind that if you apply for a Medicare Supplement insurance plan outside your Open Enrollment Period, your application may undergo medical underwriting and it could be rejected.
 Your Medicare Supplement Open Enrollment Period (OEP) lasts six months and it begins when you’re both 65 or older and enrolled in Medicare Part B. During this OEP, your plan is immune from medical underwriting and you can buy any Medicare Supplement policy from any insurance company that’s licensed in your state.
-Medical underwriting is the process where insurers look at details about your health history, including medical problems and pre-existing conditions.
+Medical underwriting is the process where insurers look at details about your health history, including medical problems and pre-existing conditions*.
 The insurance company can use this information to possibly deny your health insurance application, charge you more for coverage, or require a waiting period before providing coverage.

-Most states offer up to 10 standardized Medicare Supplement Plans labeled A, B, C, D, F, G, K L, M, and N. (Massachusetts, Minnesota and Wisconsin have a different way of standardizing their plans.)
-Although it’s possible to apply for any Medicare Supplement plan at any time, the best time to shop may be when you don’t have to worry about medical underwriting, which is during your Medicare Supplement Open Enrollment Period (OEP) and when you have guaranteed issue.
+Most states offer up to 10 standardized Medicare Supplement insurance Plans labeled A, B, C, D, F, G, K L, M, and N. (Massachusetts, Minnesota and Wisconsin have a different way of standardizing their plans.)
+Although it’s possible to apply for any Medicare Supplement insurance plan at any time, the best time to shop may be when you don’t have to worry about medical underwriting, which is during your Medicare Supplement Open Enrollment Period (OEP) and when you have guaranteed issue.
 Besides during your OEP, you’re generally given guaranteed issue only under specific circumstances, such as when you move out of your Medicare Advantage plan’s service area or your Medicare Supplement insurance company goes bankrupt.
-If you apply for a second Medicare Supplement plan outside of Open Enrollment or guaranteed issue, your application may be rejected and you may not be able to take advantage of the “free look“ period.
+If you apply for a second Medicare Supplement insurance plan outside of Open Enrollment or guaranteed issue, your application may be rejected and you may not be able to take advantage of the “free look“ period.